 Cutting the hole

 Step 2.
-Next you’ll need to mark out the drawers and cut a hole.
+Next, you’ll need to mark out the drawers and cut a hole.
 Make sure to check the material you’re cutting into is reasonably thin and there aren’t any electrical wires or plumbing behind.

 Step 3.
 Start by drilling a hole large enough to get the jigsaw blade into.
 Then cut the shape as carefully as possible with a jigsaw.
 It’s important to get a nice straight line so use guide bars where possible.
-You may wish to remove the entire wall and create new surrounds.
+You may wish to remove the entire wall and create new surroundings.
 This will ensure a perfect finish around your drawers.
 I didn’t do this so it’s not perfect but most people can’t tell.